Why most goal-setters never build a tracking system

 You diligently fill in your tracker every day but never sit down to look at the patterns.
 The data piles up.
 Without a review habit, the tracking becomes a ritual that feels productive but generates zero insight or adjustment.

 Fix: set a recurring 15-minute weekly review in your calendar.
 Protect it like a meeting with your most important client.
 Pair the review with something you already do (Friday afternoon coffee, Sunday evening prep) so it inherits the momentum of an existing habit.
+This is a breakdown in Component 3: the scheduled review interval is missing, so the recorded data never becomes a decision.

 Failure 3: Measuring the wrong things